Shrugged2/MuniBond/Contracts/README.md

 Price Oracle
 Pith?
 Need to dig into Algorand compatible stuff

 Front End.
+Need to set up variables on contracts

-Marketplace.
+Marketplace integration and setup.

 Do I want to try to convert this to rust?
-Sawpping over
+Sawpping over to NEAR seems appealing as their DeFi volume is super high.
+ETH and AVAX seem to have respectibility that is appealing.